 - Clergy and families by offering access to medical expertise through their network of clinicians

-- Dioceses by providing two wellbeing resources, resilience training and reflective practice groups for all dioceses
+- Dioceses by providing two wellbeing resources, resilience training and reflective practise groups for all dioceses

 - St Luke’s virtual wellbeing programme, specially prepared to support clergy wellbeing during the coronavirus (Covid-19) period.

 During a period of recovery and returning to full capacity/duties, the diocese may take professional medical advice on what is most appropriate for the individual.
-A referral may be made by the archdeacon, for the individual to meet with the occupational health (OH) service, who will give both the individual and the diocese professional advice.
+The archdeacon may make a referral for the individual to meet with the occupational health (OH) service, who will give both the individual and the diocese professional advice.

 In the most serious of cases, it may be that an individual will not be able to return to or maintain their duties.
 Where the individual’s doctor/specialist and the occupational health professional concurs, the diocese will make the appropriate applications/arrangements through the clergy pension scheme and continue to offer pastoral support.